cheomanigua/godotdoc/content/docs/node_vs_scene.md

 ### Instantiating a scene via code

-The first step is to load the scene template:
+The first step is to load the scene from the local drive:

 {{< tabs tabTotal="2">}}
 {{% tab tabName="GDScript" %}}